Is Your Cat Thriving or Just Surviving

 and what to do instead"

-is full of information to help your cat get started on the road to thriving health
+helps your cat get started on the road to thriving health

 1) I'll debunk the 5 myths that the cat food industry (and maybe even your vet--or your neighbor--or some family member--or the rescue you adopted kitty from) has led cat lover's to believe in the name of making a buck in the least expensive way.